MLSTRM/xiii-save-manager/README.md

 ### Put saves of specific chapters

-You need to use CommandPrompt or PowerShell to specify chapters.
+You need to use Command Prompt or PowerShell to specify chapters.

 - Only Chapter 5:
   ```